 As stated above, it is really difficult to get lodging in the park.
 But if you can, you should.
 Make reservations as soon as possible at Xanterra’s Glacier National Park Lodges (up to a year in advance.)

-You’ll have the best chance of finding lodging near the west entrance to Glacier simply because there are more lodging options here as compared to the east side entrance at St. Mary.
+You’ll have the best chance of finding lodging near the west entrance to Glacier simply because there are more lodging options here as compared to the east entrance at St. Mary.

 The west entrance to Glacier is the most popular entrance to the park.
 If amenities are important to you, the western side offers more tourist-oriented amenities in the towns of Whitefish and Columbia Falls, MT.